google/CFU-Playground/README.md

 make load
 ```

-To use renode to execute on a simulator on your own machine, execute:
+To use Renode to execute on a simulator on your own machine, execute:

 ```sh
 make renode